splunk/observability-workshop/docs/victorops/integrations/detector.md

-# Create a SignalFx Detector
+# Create a SignalFx Detector - Lab Summary

+1. Shell into Multipass instance
+2. Initialize Terraform
+3. What have we just done?

+---

 ## 1. Shell into Multipass instance

 We now need to create a new Detector within SignalFx which will use VictorOps as the target to send alerts to.

-Shell into your 1st Multipass instance you created in the **Getting Started** module:
+Shell into your 1st Multipass instance you created in the **Getting Started** module, all of the following commands will be executed within the instance:

 === "Input"